List of Metro-North Railroad stations: Station list

 This is a list of train stations served by Metro-North Railroad.
-This includes stations shared with NJTransit, but only those within New York State.
+This includes stations shared with NJ Transit, but only those within New York State.
 Stations are listed in alphabetical order.
-Stations along the Pascack Valley Line from Hoboken, NJ to Montvale, NJ and along the Main Line and Bergen County Line from Hoboken, NJ to Mahwah, NJ are operated solely by New Jersey Transit.
+Stations along the Pascack Valley Line from Hoboken, NJ to Montvale, NJ and along the Main Line and Bergen County Line from Hoboken, NJ to Mahwah, NJ are operated solely by NJ Transit.

 Former stations

 This list only includes stations that were closed by Metro-North after the railroad's formation in 1983.
 It does not include stations closed by the New York Central Railroad, Penn Central Railroad, New York, New Haven and Hartford Railroad, Erie Railroad, Erie-Lackawanna Railroad, or Conrail, or the MTA pre-1983.